Skip to main content

 • optimization

-Overall, the game's optimization is a mixed bag; while many players report smooth performance and no crashes during initial gameplay, issues arise as the game progresses and bases expand, leading to lag and frame rate drops.
-Some users have experienced significant performance problems even on high-end hardware, suggesting that further optimization is needed, particularly for late-game scenarios.
+Overall, the game's optimization is a mixed bag; while many players report smooth performance and no crashes during early gameplay, issues arise as the game progresses, particularly when expanding bases or increasing activity.
+Some users experience significant frame rate drops and lag, even on high-end hardware, suggesting that further optimization is needed, especially for late-game scenarios.
 Despite these challenges, the game is still considered polished for an early access title, with potential for improvement in future updates.

 • “As of just over 80 hours of play, I have not experienced a single crash or performance issue, and no bugs that I actually noticed.”